getodk/docs/odk1-src/form-widgets.rst

 These items are dependent on the survey collection event:

 - :tc:`start` --- The time the survey was started.
-- :tc:`end` --- The time the survey was completed.
+- :tc:`end` --- The last time the survey was saved.
-- :tc:`today` --- The date of survey collection.
+- :tc:`today` --- The current date, according to the device, when the survey is collected.
+(The date is determined when the widget is rendered.)

 These items are defined by the device and cannot be changed: